Cozy Critters Hidden Message Card

 - Refer to the above diagram for measurements.

-Directions for a Cozy Critters Hidden Message Card
+Directions for Decorating a Cozy Critters Hidden Message Card

-- Make a Whisper White hidden message card base.
+- Make a Whisper White hidden message card base using the diagram and directions above.

 - Stamp the sentiments “Me?
 Miss You?” and “Only All the Time” from Happy Happenings through the windows.
 Double check that you stamp the first sentiment you want people to see when the card is closed.
 Not open.
 Check twice.
 Check three times, then stamp.
-(I may have stamped the wrong sentiment in the wrong window one of the many times I messed up on this card.)
+(I may have stamped the wrong sentiment in the wrong window the first time.)

 - To add a “Hoo” use washi tape to mask the “With Love” sentiment from Tin of Tags to get an H and an O all by themselves.